sderosiaux/curated-system-tools/README.md

 > A linux is assumed.
 On OSX, options can be way different.

 - `top cw` : something's taking up all the cpu or mem ?
+- `htop` : a colorful top, easy to play with
 - `ps fauxww` : list of all processes with command line + hierarchy

 ## System resources